Siege of Toulouse (1217–1218): Background

-Battle
+Siege

-In 1216 Simon captured Toulouse and proclaimed himself Count of Toulouse, but while he was elsewhere, on 12 September 1217, the rival claimant, Raymond VI, retook the city without a fight.
-Simon returned in haste to besiege the city once more.
-Despite that he had ordered the city's defenses dismantled while he was in control, he found its defenses intact and its walls well-manned.
-His forces were too small to surround it and the siege dragged on through the winter months with little activity.
+On 13 September 1217, the rival claimant, Raymond VI, entered and retook the city without a fight.
+Simon returned in haste to besiege the city once more, arrving in early October.
+Despite him having ordered the city's defenses dismantled while he was in control, he found its defenses intact and its walls well-manned.
+In anticipation of the siege, Marvin writes that "the people enthusiastically built barricades, dug ditches, and re-built walls, towers, barbicans etc.".
+His forces were too small to surround it, and the siege dragged on through the winter months with little activity.

-In the spring of 1218, a certain maestre (master) Bertran of Toulouse suggested to the people that they construct a trebuchet.
-The city's carpenters immediately took up the task.
-Meanwhile, on 3 June, the Crusaders constructed (or had brought in) a "cat" (a leather-covered, steeply-gabled mobile shelter) in order to approach the walls.
-The defenders' trebuchet swiftly dispatched it and, on 25 June, they sortied to burn the cat, which they did.
+In the spring of 1218, the people of Toulouse built more catapults, mangonels, and a trebuchet.
+Meanwhile, on 3 June, the Crusaders constructed (or had brought in) a "cat" (a leather-covered, steeply gabled mobile shelter) in order to approach the walls.
+The defenders' trebuchet swiftly dispatched it, and on 25 June, they sortied to burn the cat, which they did.
 During the Crusaders' counter-assault, Simon stopped to aid his brother Guy, who had been wounded by a crossbow, and was hit on the head by a stone from one of the defenders' siege engines (either the trebuchet or a mangonel), apparently operated by donas e tozas e mulhers (ladies, girls, and women).
 It killed him.
 The leadership of the Crusade fell to his son Amaury, but the siege was lifted a month later.

 The events of the siege prompted the resident troubadour (and possibly priest) Raimon Escrivan to compose a song, Senhors, l'autrier vi ses falhida, on it.
 The song, a tenso, presents a mock debate between two siege machines (the trebuchet and the cat) in which the trebuchet wins.